Exact fluctuating hydrodynamics of active lattice gases -- Typical fluctuations: Derivation of the fluctuating hydrodynamics

 Here $J_{\pm}(x,t)$ are the conservative particles fluxes, and $K(x,t)$ is the total reaction rate contributed from tumbles where $+$ particles transform into $-$ particles and vice versa.
 Both terms are stochastic fields which fluctuate around their deterministic expressions

-When $L$ is large, their \textit{typical} fluctuations are small, and by central limit arguments are given by Gaussian noise terms~\footnote{The account of large fluctuation will be presented in a future publication~\cite{forthcoming}.}
+When $L$ is large, their \textit{typical} fluctuations are small, and by central limit theorem, these are given by Gaussian noise terms~\footnote{The account of large fluctuation will be presented in a future publication~\cite{forthcoming}.}

 where the noise terms $\eta_{\pm} (x,t ),\eta_K (x,t )$ are uncorrelated over macroscopic time and length scales so that the covariance matrix is expected to be proportional to $\delta(x-x')\delta(t-t')$.
-In addition, they are expected to both have amplitudes which are functions of the local densities and possibly be correlated with one another.
-To this end, we now prescribe the covariance matrix associated with the noise terms.
-This is achieved by building on a relation between the model and two other known lattice gas models: one specifies the conservative noise $\eta_\pm (x,t)$, while the other to the non-conserving noise $\eta_K(x, t)$.
+In addition, the terms in the covariance matrix are expected to depend on the local densities.
+Finding the covariance matrix is achieved by building on a relation between the model and two other known lattice gas models: one specifies the conservative noise $\eta_\pm (x,t)$, while the other the non-conserving noise $\eta_K(x, t)$.